UI-Research/mobility-from-poverty/README.md

 ### Sorting

 * All files should be sorted by `year`, `state`, and `county`, the first three variables in every file.
 Files at different geographic levels should be sorted by `year` and then in order by largest geographic level (i.e. state) to smallest geographic level (i.e. Census block).
-* SUbgroup files should be sorted by `year`, `state`, `county`, `subgroup_type`, and `subgroup`.
+* Subgroup files should be sorted by `year`, `state`, `county`, `subgroup_type`, and `subgroup`.
 All sorting should be alphanumeric.
 Importantly, the race/ethnicity groups should be sorted alphabetically so that “Black, Non-Hispanic” appears first and “White, Non-Hispanic” appears last.

 ### Standard Errors